Welcome to Graves Farm Pumpkin Patch!

 Our goal is to satisfy each and every customer with our top quality, home grown, farm fresh produce — and to give our customers that down-home, family feeling.
 We are a 4th generation family farm!
 So, we mean it when we say, “Our Chile roots run deep.”

-Graves Farm & Garden has been serving our local community for the past 26 years, but more importantly we have been farming for the lord for the past four generations.
+Graves Farm & Garden has been serving our local community for the past 26 years, but more importantly we have been farming for the Lord for the past four generations.
 Our goal is to satisfy each and every customer with our top quality, home grown, farm fresh products, and to give our customers that down home family feeling

-Daniel Graves, James (Buz) Graves, Andrew Graves, Zachary Graves
+Click Image to ViewThe Graves Family (Left to Right) Daniel Graves, James (Buz) Graves, Andrew Graves, Zachary Graves

 Graves Farm History